What can I do with my unwanted/unused Rx medications?

 Medical transportations to the hospital via EFD are billed per department adopted base rates and charges.
 The exact cost would be determined by the type of response and mileage traveled during transportation of the patient.
 Fire Engines and Ladder Trucks are supported by taxpayer revenues and a response is at no charge for these pieces of equipment.

 EFD teaches these classes on a first come, first serve basis.
 Class space is limited.
-For information regarding CPR/First Aid classes, please call 360-825-5544.
-Registration in person at Station 1 (1330 Wells Street, Enumclaw, WA 98022) is required.
+For information regarding CPR/First Aid classes, please call 360-825-5544 or email email@example.com .
+Registration in person at our headquarters station (1330 Wells Street, Enumclaw, WA 98022) is required.
+Payment by check ONLY is accepted at time of registration.

 Click on the Contact Us tab at the top of the page and follow the prompts.